 Professor Kaplan’s research focuses on analyzing and decrypting the digital world, in particular the areas of social media and artificial intelligence.
 With several seminal articles and + 30,000 citations on Google Scholar, Professor Kaplan has been counted among the worldwide top 50 business and management authors according to John Wiley & Sons.
 Furthermore, broadly covered Stanford study recognized Kaplan as one of the world’s top-cited and impactful scientists.
 Professor Kaplan has teaching experience in top-tier schools and universities such as Harvard, Sciences Po Paris, and Tsinghua University.

-With over ten years of leadership experience in higher education, Professor Kaplan serves as Dean and Rector of ESCP Business School Paris and Berlin.
-Previously, he held positions as Dean for Academic Affairs, Director of Brand and Communications, and elected Head of the Faculty's marketing department.
+With over ten years of leadership experience in higher education, Professor Kaplan serves as Dean of ESCP Business School Paris.
+Previously, he held positions as elected Rector of ESCP Berlin, Dean for Academic Affairs, Director of Brand and Communications, and elected Head of the Faculty's marketing department.
 Kaplan is particularly interested in the future of education impacted by digital transformation, increased competition, and reduced public funding, and has published extensively in this area in academic and practitioner journals.

 He regularly acts as keynote speaker and presenter at academic and non-academic conferences, seminars, and workshops.
 His work is featured in various national and international press and media outlets such as the California Management Review, Financial Times, Harvard Business Review France, La Tribune, La Repubblica, and the Süddeutsche Zeitung.
 His activities as advisor and consultant for a variety of corporations and organizations evolve around the aforementioned topics.